-While many dog bite patients are treated for open wounds and gnashes on the skin, some bites are also are capable of leading to serious infections.
-Here is a list of the some of the most common infections caused by dog bites, including how to spot the symptoms and get treated.
+Many dog bite patients are treated for open wounds and gashes on the skin, but some bites can lead to serious infections.
+Here is a list of some of the most common infections caused by dog bites, including spotting the symptoms and getting treated.

-Early symptoms of rabies are generally mild, and include fevers, headaches and general weakness.
-However, as the disease worsens, symptoms can get progressively worse.
+Early symptoms of rabies are generally mild and include fevers, headaches, and general weakness.
+However, as the disease progresses, symptoms can get worse.
 Some of the symptoms of advanced rabies may include:

 - Partial paralysis